MetOffice/fab/docs/source/advanced_config.rst

 Psykalite (Psyclone overrides)
 ==============================
-If you need to override a PSyclone output file with a handcrafted version, you can add an overrides folder to your source.
-This is just a normal folder of source files.
+If you need to override a PSyclone output file with a handcrafted version, you can use the ``overrides_folder`` argument to the :class:`~fab.steps.psyclone.Psyclone` step.
-Point the :class:`~fab.steps.psyclone.Psyclone` class to this folder using the ``overrides_folder`` argument.
+This is just a normal folder containing source files.
 The step will delete any files it creates if there's a matching filename in the overrides folder.